 Teachers all over the world face a similar dilemma: how to regroup during the summer while still taking small steps to prepare for the new school year?
 What can we do to avoid that anxious rush at the start of the new school year?

-Thinking ahead and planning gradually with a clear mind can make all the difference once the hustle and bustle of your school routine kicks in.
-In the case that you are assigned to teach new courses for the first time, the first month of school may seem like a complete blur.
+Thinking ahead and planning gradually with a clear mind can make all the difference when the hustle and bustle of your school routine kicks in.
+In the situation where you are assigned to teach new courses, the first month of school may seem like a complete blur.
 You may even start to feel like a brand-new teacher again!

 Here are some steps that will help you prepare for the upcoming year without breaking a sweat.